intersystems/Samples-BI/README.md

 * `BI.Populate` contains the wrapper code used to generate the data for this part of the BI sample.

-* `BI.RESTClient` allows you to exercise the BI REST interface.
-See the book Client-Side APIs for InterSystems Business Intelligence.

 ### Contents of the HoleFoods package

 This package provides simple data representing sales of food products, and also provides